JustHitTheCore/ctf_summary_generator/README.md

 ## Want to help, have a problem or an idea

-Just create an issue or/and help us with coding and create a Pull Request!
+Just create an issue or/and help us with coding and make a Pull Request!

 ## Authors